makandra/geordi/README.md

 Merge, push and deploy with a single command!
 There are several scenarios where this command comes in handy:

-1) Production deploy.
-From the master branch, run `geordi deploy production`.
+1) *Production deploy:* From the master branch, run `geordi deploy production`.
    This will merge `master` to `production`, push and deploy to production.

-2) Feature branch deploy.
-From the feature branch, run `geordi deploy staging`.
+2) *Feature branch deploy:* From the feature branch, run `geordi deploy staging`.
    This will merge the feature branch to `master`, push and deploy to staging.

-3) Simple deploy.
-If the source branch matches the target branch, merging will be skipped.
+3) *Simple deploy:* If the source branch matches the target branch, merging will be skipped.

 Calling the command without arguments will infer the target stage from the